Skip to main content

 Emotional catfishing (no money lost):

-5. Learn the signs - So you can spot it earlier next time
+5. Learn the warning signs - Understanding what happened helps you spot it earlier next time and protects you from "recovery scams" where new scammers target known victims

 Financial catfishing (sent money):